 WEEK 8: Biocentric Ethics

 - Topic Are plants 'intelligent'?
 What are the ethical implications of this theory?

 - Video "Intelligent Trees"

 - Reading Pollan, "The Intelligent Plant"

-- Whole-Class Discussion Are all living things intrinsically valuable? - Reading Rolston, Chapter 4
+- Whole-Class Discussion Are all living beings morally considerable? - Reading Rolston, Chapter 4 (sections 1-2 & 6-7)